peteamiri/Tutorials/Programming_Languages/Python/readme.md

 print(math.e)   # Output: 2.718281828459045
 ```

-These are just a few examples of the many math functions available in Python's `math` module.
+These are just a few examples of the many math functions available in Python has `math` module.
 You can explore the complete list of functions and constants in the official Python documentation.

 # Chapter XX Flow Control
 In Python 3, logical flow control refers to the mechanisms used to direct the execution flow of a program based on conditions or logical expressions.
 These mechanisms include conditional statements (`if`, `elif`, `else`), loops (`for` and `while`), and branching statements (`break`, `continue`, and `pass`).
-Here's a brief overview of each:
+Here has a brief overview of each:

 1. **Conditional Statements**:
    - `if` statement: Executes a block of code if a specified condition is true.